facebookresearch/ParlAI/parlai/tasks/natural_questions/utils/README.md

-A collection of extenral modules provided along with the original NQ dataset.
+A collection of external modules provided along with the original NQ dataset.
 More information [here](https://github.com/google-research-datasets/natural-questions)